chmelynski/hyperdeck-server/design.md

 ##### Mathjax

 There is some support for MathJax via the `drawMath()` function.
-I've managed to keep asynchronity out of this app otherwise, but MathJax introduces it, and so it taints the whole process of drawing the document.
+I've managed to keep asynchronity out of this app otherwise, but MathJax requires it - fortunately I've managed to contain the infection to a few rendering functions.
 Calls to drawMath unfortunately do not draw directly onto the canvas, but rather are sent to MathJax.
 The SVG shapes returned to the callback are then translated to canvas commands (this was implemented before I knew about Path2D, so it could be rewritten to be much shorter - still need to parse and deal with transformations, though) and drawn on screen / on PDF.

 ### Document components